 The National College of Art and Design occupies a unique position in art and design education in Ireland.
 It offers the largest range of art and design degrees in the state at undergraduate and postgraduate level.

 The College's campus is situated in Thomas Street, in the historic Liberties area of Dublin.
-In 1998 the College opened its new wing, the School of Design for Industry, and now houses all of its activities on the Thomas Street campus.
+In 1998 the College opened its new wing, the School of Design for Industry, and now houses all of its activities on the Thomas Street campus or nearby.

 In recent years, the College has conferred honorary associateships on Sybil Connolly, Dr. James White, Patrick Scott, Jan de Fouw, Sonja Landweer, Conor Fallon, Dr. Seamus Buachalla, Leonora Curry, Paul Costelloe, Prof. Anne Crookshank, Charles J. Haughey, Dr. Patrick Moriarty, Dr. Edward Walsh, Professor George Dawson, Michael Farrell, Paul Hogan, William Walsh, Mealla C. Gibbons, Bro.
 Joseph McNally, Juan O'Callahan and Anthony Cronin.